 R&D tax credits

-This is the average claim value that R&D tax credits can provide to innovating businesses.
+£63,000 is the average claim value that R&D tax credits can provide to innovating UK businesses.
 This can be used to reduce your tax bill or increasing your taxable losses.
-With over 12 years’ experience in this field, we’ve developed a 4-step process to help minimise your stress and maximise your entitlement when applying for R&D tax relief.
+With over 12 years’ experience in this field, we’ve developed a flexible R&D tax credit claim process to help minimise your stress and maximise your entitlement.

 R&D tax credits explained